 How to calculate opportunity cost

-To correctly calculate this cost, we need explicit knowledge of the cost and benefits of all options available.
-Working out this cost per time guides both individuals and corporate entities in proper decision-making.
-And sound decision-making brings progress and profit.
+To correctly calculate this cost, we need explicit knowledge of the cost and benefits of all options available, using the opportunity cost formula: Opportunity Cost = Return on Best Forgone Alternative - Return on Chosen Option.
+Working out this cost per time guides both individuals and corporate entities in more profitable decision making.
+And sound decision making brings progress and profit.

-Mathematically, we can derive or calculate the forgone alternative by subtracting the return on chosen option from the return on a best-forgone alternative.
+Mathematically, we can derive or calculate the forgone alternative by subtracting the return on chosen option from the return on the best-forgone alternative, using the opportunity cost equation to ensure profitable investment choices.

 How to use opportunity cost calculation in your life.

-Trying to use this cost calculation in your life would mean accounting for the forgone alternatives in your life or business.
+Trying to use this cost calculation in your life would mean accounting for the the opportunity cost examples in your life or business.
 Even though we have an established formula for calculating this cost, most people fail to give it the attention required.
 The reason is that it is a very abstract concept.
 As a result, sometimes, it can prove intangible and therefore easy to neglect.

 What does an opportunity cost estimate reveal?